David-OConnor/calculator/README.rst

 It creates a virtual environment, downloads the Scipy stack, Qt, and Spyder, and creates shortcuts that run the Jupyter qtconsole or Spyder inside this environment.
+When loading Jupyter qtconsole, common math/sci packages and variables will be exposed, eg numpy as np, pandas as pd, sympy as sp; pi, cos, sin etc from numpy, and everything in the scipy.constants module.

 Only compatible with Python versions greater than 3.3. 'python' and 'pip' must be exposed to your system path. ('python3' and 'pip3' if using Linux.)